greyhoundforty/COSTooling/COSrsnapshot.md

 # Overview
-In this walk through we will be looking at utilizing `rsnapshot` and `s3cmd` to have local "hot" backups, and "cold" backups in Cloud Object Storage.
+In this walk through we will be looking at utilizing `rsnapshot` and `s3cmd` to have local "hot" backups, and "cold" backups in Cloud Object Storage (S3).

 ## Prerequisites
 	- One or more linux server with rsnapshot, rsync, and s3cmd installed.